-Appointing powers shall notify the Personnel Director of all separation actions before or within two (2) days after the termination has occurred unless specifically stated otherwise in this rule.
-Such notice shall be on forms prescribed and furnished by the Personnel Director, and shall indicate the time and reasons for separation and whether or not the employee's services have been satisfactory.
+Appointing powers shall notify the Personnel Human Resources Director, or designee of all separation actions before or within two (2) days after the termination has occurred unless specifically stated otherwise in this rule.
+Such notice shall be on forms prescribed and furnished by the Personnel Human Resources Director, or designee, and shall indicate the time and reasons for separation and whether or not the employee's services have been satisfactory.

-RULE VIII GRIEVANCE PROCEDURE
+RULE VIII - GRIEVANCE PROCEDURE